Do You Want Free Parenting Classes?

 If the PM really wants to help parents he should put money into the issues that really affect family life.
-Issues such as good, affordable childcare, tax credits, long term support, better schools, more chances for mums to work part time and for us all to earn a decent income.
+Issues such as affordable childcare, tax credits, better schools, chances for mums to work and for us all to earn a decent income.
 It’s these things that will help parents cope, not vouchers for classes, or websites telling us what we already know.

 But what do you think?